KennedyPattersonTAMU/Painting-Blind/README.md

 Once the painting was sectioned off into discrete color blocks I used a smoothing brush to obscure the section edges and add a smooth finish to the painting.
 Finally, I added a final restructuring layer that re-introduced areas of detail that were obscured by the smoothing pass.

 I repeated this process for 2 different types of color blindness.
 First deuteranopia (red-green CB) , then monochromia (Full CB).
+I chose not to use the filter for Protanopia because of the similarity to Deuteranopia.
 I was not able to do a painting for Tritanopia (Blue- yellow CB) as I could not find a filter that both contained the condition as an option, allowed simulation rather than adjustment, as well as allowed real-time computer interaction.

 [![4-comma][images-fig3]](https://example.com)